internetarchive/hind/README.md

 ## Setup and run
-This will "bootstrap" your cluster with a private, unique `NOMAD_TOKEN`, and `podman run` a new container with the hind service into the background.
+This will "bootstrap" your cluster with a private, unique `NOMAD_TOKEN`, and `sudo podman run` a new container with the hind service into the background.

 ```bash
 curl -sS https://internetarchive.github.io/hind/bin/install-hind.sh | sudo sh